 Move Classes

 Based on your analysis, you need to identify the specific Move classes that form the logic of the game.
 Here you have two kinds of moves – the dealing move for placing a card on the waste pile from the deck, and the move of a card from the waste pile to one of the foundation piles.
 The diagrams for these move classes are shown below, together with logic that explains exactly what effect occurs.

-Use the above format to represent the class diagram of these move classes
+In the original diagram, I omitted the “cardBeingMoved” attribute from FoundationMove class.
+The reason why I want to include it will best be explained in class on MondayUse the above format to represent the class diagram of these move classes

 User Interactions